 The Structural Limitation of Large Batches

-The fundamental limitation of large batches is mathematical: if a teacher has 35 students in a class that meets for 90 minutes, they have approximately 2.5 minutes per student for individual interaction in the entire session.
+The fundamental limitation of large batches is mathematical.
+If a teacher has 35 students in a class that meets for 90 minutes, they have approximately 2.5 minutes per student for individual interaction in the entire session.
 This is not enough for any meaningful individual assessment of understanding.

 CBSE subjects — particularly Mathematics and Science at Classes 9 to 12 — require the teacher to identify which specific concepts each student has or has not understood.
 This identification is impossible in large batches.
 Students who are confused in a large batch typically stay confused because there is no mechanism for the teacher to detect and address individual misunderstanding.